Jeanne Calment: Medical follow-up

 Medical student Georges Garoyan published a thesis on Calment when she was 114 years old in January 1990.
-The first part records her daily routine, and the second presents her medical history.
+The first part records her daily routine (as presented above), and the second presents her medical history.
 She stated that she had been vaccinated as a child but could not remember which vaccine(s).
-Apart from aspirin against migraines she had never taken any medicine, not even herbal teas.
-She did not contract German measles, chickenpox, or urinary infections, and was not prone to hypertension or diabetes.
+Apart from aspirin against migraines, she had never taken any medicine, not even herbal teas.
+She did not contract chickenpox, rubella, or urinary infections, and was not prone to hypertension or diabetes.
 In April 1986, aged 111, she was sent to a hospital for heart failure and treated with digoxin.
-Later she suffered from arthropathy in the ankles, elbows, and wrists, which was successfully treated with anti-inflammatory medication.
+Later, she suffered from arthropathy in the ankles, elbows, and wrists, which was successfully treated with anti-inflammatory medication.
 Her arterial blood pressure was 140mm/70mm, her pulse 84/min.
 Her height was 150 cm, and her weight 45 kg, showing little variation from previous years.
 She scored well on mental tests, except on numeric tasks and recall of recent events.

-Analyses of her blood samples were in normal ranges between ages 111–114, with no signs of dehydration, anemia, chronic infection or renal impairment.
-Genetic analysis of the HLA system revealed the presence of the DR1 allele, common among centenarians.
-A cardiological assessment revealed a moderate left ventricular hypertrophy with a mild left atrial dilatation and extrasystolic arrhythmia.
+Analyses of her blood samples were in normal ranges between ages 111–114, with no signs of dehydration, anemia, chronic infection or kidney failure.
+Genetic analysis of the human leukocyte antigen system revealed the presence of the DR1 allele, common among centenarians.
+A cardiological assessment revealed a moderate left ventricular hypertrophy with a mild left atrial dilatation and premature heart beat.
 Radiology revealed diffuse osteoporosis, as well as incipient osteoarthritis in the right hip.
 An ultrasound exam showed no anomalies of internal organs.
 At this stage, Calment was still in good health, and continued to walk without a cane.
 She fell in January 1990 (aged almost 115) and fractured her femur, which required surgery.
 Subsequently, Calment used a wheelchair, and she abandoned her daily routine.